 A short walk later, I arrived at Meiji shrine, just across from Harajuku station.

 Walking down the path, I soon reached the main shrine.

-Though I’m not particularly spiritual, I felt a sense of the significance this place held for locals, particularly as I entered the main shrine and watched people pay tribute.
+Though I’m not particularly spiritual, I felt a sense of the significance this place held for locals, particularly as I entered the main shrine.

 I looped around the shrine and exited, eastwards over Harajuku station towards more built up shops.

 It appears shops don’t open on Sunday before 10, so I headed through Harajuku and some very charming, winding paths, towards a coffee shop that had been on my to-do list...

 One excellent coffee later, I headed for a rabbit café...

 I headed up to the third floor of a rather unassuming building.
 A recurring theme in Tokyo.

 The place was very cosy.
 The kind staff helped pick out a rabbit, and helped entertain them so that people could get photos.